 RUSVPN Full Review: Rush for Privacy

 You're probably wondering, is RUSVPN a good catch and a low-cost alternative to the top VPN competitors?
-In this article, we will go through the various specifications on what makes RUSVPN special, and all of its features.
+In this article, we will go through the various specifications on what makes RUSVPN special.

 Is RUSVPN worth it?

-In this section, we checked how RUSVPN fairs against its competitors in terms of speed tests, number of servers, their geographic distribution, and their fastest available protocol.
+This section checks how RUSVPN fairs against its competitors regarding speed tests, number of servers, geographic distribution, and fastest available protocol.

 1. Speed tests

 In terms of speed, RUSVPN isn't bad but isn't the best either.
-With its speed being lower compared to the top competitors, this can reflect in streaming, gaming, and torrenting experiences.
+With its speed being lower than the top competitors, this can reflect in streaming, gaming, and torrenting experiences.